-Media Type App Studio app and issues Kindle eBook ePub HTML5 Publications Available for QuarkXPress?
-QuarkXPress 9.5 and later QuarkXPress 9.3 and later QuarkXPress 9.0 and later QuarkXPress 2016 Available for QPS?
-QPS 9.5 and later QPS 9.0 and later Cost Varies depending on number of issues you want to sell No cost for authoring and publishing in bookstore, but Amazon may demand a portion of the profits from sales No cost for authoring; distribution arrangement varies by distributor No cost of authoring; hosting the content may incur some cost
+Media Type App Studio App and issues Kindle eBook ePub HTML5 Publications iOS Single App shows, HTML, interactivity, and more interactivity, and more Distribution Apple App Store, Android app stores Amazon Kindle store Third-party Self hosted server Apple App Store Available for QuarkXPress?
+QuarkXPress 9.5 and later QuarkXPress 9.3 and later QuarkXPress 9.0 and later QuarkXPress 2016 and later QuarkXPress 2017 Available for QPS?
+QPS 9.5 and later - QPS 9.0 and later Cost Varies depending on number of issues you want to sell No cost for authoring and publishing in bookstore, but Amazon may demand a portion of the profits from sales No cost for authoring; distribution arrangement varies by distributor No cost of authoring; hosting the content may incur some cost No cost of building iOS apps.
+Cost is involved when submitting the production app to the app store for distribution